Kay-ddggxh/CI-PP2_memory-card-game/README.md

 - see my current score calculated after completing one round of the game
 - see my highest score displayed while playing more rounds
 - be able to restart the game without reloading the page
-- be able to find the site's creator on social media
+- be able to find the site's creator on social media and GitHub
-- see a link that takes me to the GitHub repo of the site's open-source code

 **As the site administrator I want to:**